 Easy Shrimp Cakes

-Easy Shrimp Cakes — Easy, ready in 10 minutes, and they taste better than from a fancy restaurant!!
-A CRISPY exterior with JUICY and tender pieces of shrimp on the inside, with spicy mayo on the side!
-Great as an appetizer or main course!!
+🍤 Easy Shrimp Cakes are ready in 20 minutes, and they taste better than from a fancy restaurant!
+Featuring a CRISPY exterior with JUICY and tender pieces of shrimp on the inside, with spicy mayo on the side, these make a great appetizer or main course!

 Easy Shrimp Cakes Recipe

-Skip the overpriced (and often tasteless) restaurant shrimp cakes and make your own in 10 minutes.
-They are even better than a restaurant and far more cost effective to make them at home.
+• Skip the overpriced (and often tasteless) restaurant shrimp cakes, and make your own in 20 minutes!
+They are even better than a restaurant and far more cost-effective to make at home.

-Garnished with extra green onions and lemon wedges (from my lemon tree in my front yard!), these definitely hit the spot.
-Hearty enough to be satisfying but they still felt light.
+• Garnished with extra green onions and lemon wedges (from my lemon tree in my front yard!), these definitely hit the spot.
+Hearty enough to be satisfying, but they still felt light and are a fun way to switch up my standard shrimp scampi pasta or sheet pan shrimp fajitas dinners.

 Ingredients in Shrimp Cakes